Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Results

 \section{Results}

 We are now ready to present our numerical results for the evolution of the $\chi$ population inside a shrinking bubble, and to demonstrate black hole formation.
 We will first illustrate the evolution of the $\chi$ phase space density during the phase transition, followed by results for the $\chi$ energy density for a number of illustrative benchmark points.
-The properties of the resulting black hole population, in particular the black hole mass and cosmological abundance, can be found in ref.~\cite{Baker:2021nyl}.
+While we cannot compute the properties of the resulting black hole population, such as the black hole mass and cosmological abundance, without an explicit potential, some general remarks can be found in ref.~\cite{Baker:2021nyl}.